openstack-charmers/openstack-bundles/stable/openstack-base/README.md

 ## Configure networking

-Neutron networking will be configured with the aid of two scripts supplied by the bundle.
+Networking will be configured with the aid of two scripts supplied by the bundle.

 > **Note**: These scripts are written for Python 2 and may not work on a modern